Regularity of a double null coordinate system for Kerr-Newman-de Sitter spacetimes: The energy of the solutions of the wave equation

 \section{The energy of the solutions of the wave equation}

 We will use the vector field method to study the energy of solutions of the wave equation which have compact support on ${\cal H}^+$.
 As is well known, the method, used by Morawetz~\cite{Morawetz}, John~\cite{John}, Klainerman~\cite{K,KL}, Dafermos~\cite{DHR,m-luk,DR,m-lec,DS} and Rodnianski~\cite{m-lec,KL}, among many others, consists in applying the Divergence Theorem to some currents obtained by contracting the energy-momentum tensor $T_{\mu\nu}$ with appropriate vector field multipliers constructed specifically according to each region of spacetime.

 We refer to the region close to the Cauchy horizon as the blue-shift region, and the region close to the event horizon as the red-shift region.
 We call the intermediate region the no-shift region.
+A very general construction of red-shift vector fields on general spacetimes which contain Killing horizons with positive surface gravity is carried out in the lecture notes~\cite{m-lec}.
+Here we perform the computations explicitly in double null coordinates.

 The blue-shift vector field~\eqref{Nb} is constructed using the vector field $Y$ in Lemma~\ref{Y}, and the red-shift vector field~\eqref{nr} is constructed using the vector field $V$ in Lemma~\ref{VV}.
 We go on to calculate the covariant derivative of $Y$, $\nabla^\mu Y^\nu$, and the scalar current associated to $Y$, $T_{\mu\nu}\nabla^\mu Y^\nu$.
 We obtain the usual inequalities for the currents associated to the blue-shift vector field, and for the currents associated to the red-shift vector field.
 We finish with Theorem~\ref{thm}, which is Sbierski's result, for the Reissner--Nordstr\"{o}m and Kerr spacetimes, applied to Kerr--Newman--de Sitter spacetimes.